- February 19, 2020

 - Category: Articles

 As vehicles have evolved and improved throughout the decades, so have their braking systems.
 Modern trucks and trailers include complex systems designed to help you stop better and sooner than ever before while increasing longevity on system components.
+A Calgary truck service center can help you keep up the maintenance on your truck.

 ABS (Antilock braking system) is now a standard safety system on cars, trucks, and trailers, but it wasn’t always that way.
 The roots of ABS can be found within the aircraft industry back in the ’20s, and while the systems are far more sophisticated now, they served the same primary function of disallowing the wheels to lock up upon rapid deceleration and low traction surfaces.
 Anyone who has driven a vehicle without ABS during an icy winter knows the perils of locked-up wheels, primarily a loss of vehicle control.
 In the ’90s, these systems started to become standard features added to vehicles from the factory.
 Systems that worked with airbrakes were also developed and implemented on trucks and trailers.